Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/focus-navigation.md

 **Description&nbsp;:**

 Focus navigation, to be understandable and easy to use, must provide a coherent and comprehensible order of navigation.
-It is important to manage the order of the focus: through the options `nextFocusDown`, `nextFocusUp`, `nextFocusRight` and `nextFocusLeft`, you can specify which view should take the focus according to the use of the tab, down, up, right and left arrows.
+It is important to manage the focus order : through the options `nextFocusDown`, `nextFocusUp`, `nextFocusRight` and `nextFocusLeft`, you can specify which view should take the focus according to the use of the tab, down, up, right and left arrows.

-Note: `nextFocusDown`, `nextFocusUp`, `nextFocusRight`, `nextFocusLeft`, `focusable` and other focus management options are available directly in the <abbr>XML</abbr> or in the code through the corresponding methods.
+**Note**: `nextFocusDown`, `nextFocusUp`, `nextFocusRight`, `nextFocusLeft`, `focusable` and other focus management options are available directly in the <abbr>XML</abbr> or in the code through the corresponding methods.

 For more information on [focus management on Android](http://developer.android.com/guide/topics/ui/accessibility/apps.html#focus-nav).